weSudo/wesudo-blog/_posts/2015-02-20-test-markdown.md

 ---
 layout: post
-title: Test markdown
+title: First Test Post
-subtitle: Each post also has a subtitle
+subtitle: this be a cool subtitle yo!
 ---

-You can write regular [markdown](http://en.wikipedia.org/wiki/Markdown) here and Jekyll will automatically convert it to a nice webpage.
+Awesome regular [markdown](http://en.wikipedia.org/wiki/Markdown) can be written here and Jekyll automatically converts it to a nice webpage.
+WoW!!

 **Here is some bold text**